-The shopping experience is moving to digital stores and social media.
-There is no longer a marked divide between digital and analogue life.
+The shopping experience is moving to digital shops and social media.
+There is no longer a sharp divide between digital and analog life.

-Finding ways for packaging to provide the consumer with both a physical and digital experience can lead to very beneficial opportunities for brands.
+Finding ways for packaging to provide the consumer with both a physical and digital experience can lead to highly beneficial opportunities for brands.

-Suddenly, packaging becomes a canvas for storytelling.
+Suddenly, packaging becomes a canvas for telling stories or providing relevant information.
 It provides consumers with an immersive experience where they can interact with virtual content in the real world.